-For 2022, base salaries of our named executives were reviewed by the compensation and talent committee and no adjustments were made.
+For 2023 and 2024, base salaries of our named executive officers were reviewed by the compensation and talent committee and no adjustments were made.
+The table below shows the annualized 2022, 2023 and 2024 base salaries for our named executive officers and the percentage year-over-year increase in base salaries.